t112ac1016-netizen/Smart-Mat-Maze/README.md

 If the ray does not reach the target within the time limit, the game ends in failure.

 ## Level Editing Feature
-The game also includes an editing mode, allowing instructors to design custom levels.
+The game also includes an editing mode, allowing caregiver to design custom levels.

 For example, instructors can place fixed, non-removable obstacles by pressing on-screen buttons.